 Psychedelic Preparation & Integration Therapy

+Disclaimer: Please note that we do not act as a psychedelic guide or serve medicines in a clinical setting.
+Instead, we offer pre and post psychedelic experience support.
+From a harm reduction standpoint, we recognize people are seeking healing and using psychedelics within the medical/clinical community, ceremonial use, and/or recreational context.
 While psychedelics are powerful healers, it is not recommended to do this work alone.
 Moreover, not everyone is an appropriate candidate for psychedelic medicines and not all people who claim to be sacred ceremonial space holders are trauma informed.

 Although, increasing clinical research and ancient Indigenous wisdom demonstrates significant results in the use of psychedelic substances for the treatment of PTSD, anxiety, addictions, expanded consciousness, and other mental health conditions, being prepared to navigate altered states of consciousness and greeting yourself there requires skill and grace.